i2y/mochi/README.rst

 .. code:: sh

     $ pip3 install mochi
-    $ pip3 install flask Flask-RESTful Pillow  # to run the examples
+    $ pip3 install flask Flask-RESTful Pillow RxPY  # to run the examples

 Th error of the following may occur when you run the mochi on PyPy.